jennaose/rust_internship/week2/day-7.md

 **You access the fields by index, similar to how you access tuple elements:**

                 println!("Black colour values: {} {} {}", black.0, black.1, black.2);

+### Unit-like Struct
+A unit-like struct is a struct without any fields.
+You can think of it as a marker or a placeholder type.
+It's used when you need to define a type with custom behavior without associating any data with it.

+A unit-like struct looks like this:

+				struct MyStruct;

+Notice that there are no fields or curly braces.
+It's an empty struct, but it still has a distinct type.
+This type can be used for various purposes, like implementing methods or traits, or simply as a marker.

+**Example**

+          struct Empty;
+          fn main() {
+              let e = Empty;
+              println!("Unit-like struct created!");
+          }

+In this case, the Empty struct does not hold any data, but you can still instantiate it and use it as a type.